-As part of the scoping and environmental analysis carried out for the Project, the following environmental factors were considered, but no impacts were identified: aesthetics, agriculture and forest resources, land use and planning, mineral resources, population and housing, and recreation.
+As part of the scoping and environmental analysis carried out for the Project, the following environmental factors were considered, but no impacts were identified: aesthetics, agriculture and forest resources, mineral resources, population and housing, and recreation.
 The environmental factors marked with an "X" would be potentially impacted by the Project.
 Further analysis of these environmental factors is discussed in the subsections that follow.